 Why We Created Fish Feeder (and How It Helps Mums Like You)

 Every brand has a story.
-Ours started with a mum who loved fishing but was sick of dealing with clothes that didn’t work when she had a baby on her hip.
+Ours started with a mum who loved fishing and the beach but was sick of dealing with clothes that didn’t work when she had a baby on her hip.

-When Rhegan had her first two boys, she was determined to keep fishing, camping, and living life the way she always had.
+When Rhegan had her first two boys, she was keen to introduce them to the lifestyle of fishing, camping, and living life outdoors the way she was lucky to, early.
 But every time she packed up for a day by the water, the same problem came up: breastfeeding in fishing gear was awkward, uncomfortable, and way more effort than it should have been.

-Women’s fishing shirts were fine for sun safety, but none of them made breastfeeding simple.
-She’d find herself yanking fabric this way and that, exposing more than she wanted to, or hiding under towels while trying to keep a baby happy.
+Women’s fishing shirts were fine for sun safety, but none of them were made with breastfeeding in mind.
+She’d find herself yanking fabric this way and that, lifting and exposing more than she wanted to, wearing layers or hiding under towels while trying to keep a baby happily fed and a toddler entertained.
 She was hot, uncomfortable, and frustrated.
 Instead of enjoying the moment, she was constantly battling her clothes.

-By the time her third pregnancy came around, she’d had enough.
+By the time her third pregnancy came around she had moved to the beach, meaning the problem became a daily occurrence and she’d had enough.
 She thought, “I can’t keep doing this.
 Surely I’m not the only mum out here struggling with this.
 There has to be a better way.”

 And that’s when the idea for Fish Feeder was born.